orval/rakosh/README.md

 ## TODO

+* adjacent graph vertices view
+* define passages using symbolic links to directories in the filesystem deposit
 * write some more docs
-* define passages using symbolic links to directories in the filesystem deposit
+* make more of the CSS configurable
 * "tags" for search (plus author)
-* adjacent graph vertices view
 * keyboard navigation
 * embedded images
 * dark mode
+* support `<link>` links in markdown

+## Writing Markdown

+Note that writing a link with angle brackets does not work.
+E.g. `some text then a <http://link.to.example.com>`